adityaxp/STA/README.md

 # STA v1.0

-The STA (Student Teacher App) is an application platform which provides an efficient and a reliable way for students and teachers to interact with each other.
-The STA the platform can be used for sharing study material, assignment submission, assessment and to receive various updates from the institute.
+The STA (Student Teacher App) is an application platform that provides an efficient and reliable way for students and teachers to interact with each other.
+The STA platform can be used for sharing study material, assignment submissions, assessments, and receiving various updates from the institute.

 # Screenshots